 New section – not copied from Notice of Rulemaking

 DEQ held one public hearing.
 DEQ received no comments at the hearing.
-Later sections of this document include a summary of the XX comments received during the open public comment period, DEQ’s responses, and a list of the commenters.
+Later sections of this document include a summary of the seven comments received during the open public comment period, DEQ’s responses, and a list of the commenters.
 Original comments are on file with DEQ.

 Presiding Officers’ Record